Ai Accountant

 • GST input credit buckets, statutory dues, advances, refunds.

-Core Principles for Building Robust Rules
+Core Principles for Building Robust Transaction Categorization Rules

-• Maintain a rules table, condition type, field, pattern, target ledger, GST code, vendor, notes, priority.
+• Maintain a rules table: condition type, field, pattern, target ledger, GST code, vendor, notes, priority.

-• Implement version control, track who changed what, when, and why, keep an audit trail, simplify troubleshooting.
+• Implement version control: track who changed what, when, and why.
+Keep an audit trail.
+Simplify troubleshooting.

 Step 1: Gather and Clean Historical Data